filecoin-station/piece-indexer/docs/design.md

 #### Proposed algorithm

-**Persisted state (per provider)**
+**Per-provider state**

-Use the following per-provider state persisted in the database:
+Use the following per-provider state:

-- `provider_id` - Primary key.
+- `providerId` - Primary key.

+- Provider info obtained from IPNI - stored in memory only:

-- `provider_address` - Provider's address where we can fetch advertisements from.
+  - `providerAddress` - Provider's address where we can fetch advertisements from.

-- `last_head` - The CID of the head where we started the previous walk (the last walk that has already finished).
-All advertisements from `last_head` to the end of the chain have already been processed.

-- `next_head` - The CID of the most recent head seen by cid.contact.
+  - `lastAdvertisementCID` - The CID of the most recent head seen by cid.contact.
 This is where we need to start the next walk from.

+- Provider walker state - persisted in our datastore (Redis):

+  - `head` - The CID of the head advertisement we started the current walk from.
+    We update this value whenever we start a new walk.

+  - `tail` - The CID of the next advertisement in the chain that we need to process in the current walk.

+  - `lastHead` - The CID of the head where we started the previous walk (the last walk that has already finished).
+All advertisements from `lastHead` to the end of the chain have already been processed.

     > **Note:** The initial walk will take a long time to complete.
 While we are
-  > walking the "old" chain, new advertisements (new heads) will be announced to
+    > walking the "old" chain, new advertisements (new heads) will be announced
-  > IPNI.
+    > to IPNI.
     >
-  > - `next_head` is the latest head announced to IPNI
+    > - `lastAdvertisementCID` is the latest head announced to IPNI
     > - `head` is the advertisement where the current walk-in-progress started
     >
-  > I suppose we don't need to keep track of `next_head`.
-When the current walk
+    > I suppose we don't need to keep track of `lastAdvertisementCID`.
+When the
-  > finishes, we will wait up to one minute until we make another request to
+    > current walk finishes, we could wait up to one minute until we make
-  > cid.contact to find what are the latest heads for each SPs.\_
+    > another request to cid.contact to find what are the latest heads for each
+    > SPs.
     >
-  > In the current proposal, when the current walk finishes, we can immediately
+    > In the current proposal, when the current walk finishes, we can
-  > continue with walking from the `next_head`.
+    > immediately continue with walking from the `lastAdvertisementCID`.

-- `head` - The CID of the head advertisement we started the current walk from.
-  We update this value whenever we start a new walk.

-- `tail` - The CID of the next advertisement in the chain that we need to process in the current walk.

 We must always walk the chain all the way to the genesis or to the entry we have already seen & processed.

-The current walk starts from `head` and walks up to `last_head`.
-When the current walk reaches `last_head`, we need to set `last_head ← head` so that the next walk knows where to stop.
+The current walk starts from `head` and walks up to `lastHead`.
+When the current walk reaches `lastHead`, we need to set `lastHead ← head` so that the next walk knows where to stop.

-`next_head` is updated every minute when we query cid.contact for the latest heads.
-If the walk takes longer than a minute to finish, then `next_head` will change and we cannot use it for `last_head`.
+`lastAdvertisementCID` is updated every minute when we query cid.contact for the latest heads.
+If the walk takes longer than a minute to finish, then `lastAdvertisementCID` will change and we cannot use it for `lastHead`.

 Here is how the state looks like in the middle of a walk:

 ```
-next_head --> [ ] -\
+lastAdCID --> [ ] -\
                ↓    |
               ...   | entries announced after we started the current walk
                ↓    |